Skip to main content

 The vehicle's EDR captures data that can distinguish between "the driver did not brake" and "the driver braked but the system did not respond."
 If the EDR shows brake pedal application at a force consistent with emergency braking but vehicle deceleration was minimal or absent, this is strong evidence of brake system failure.
 Similarly, steering angle data showing the driver attempted to steer while the vehicle continued straight suggests a steering system failure.

 Design defect claims in NC.
-The claimant must prove the manufacturer acted unreasonably in designing the product and that a feasible safer alternative design existed.
+The claimant must prove the manufacturer acted unreasonably in designing the product and that a feasible safer alternative design existed at the time of manufacture.

 Accident Reconstruction